mjstraughan/CubingHistory/docs/3x3/Methods/Mi2.md

 ### Development

 In late 2009, Michael James Straughan began experimenting with combining the EOLine step of ZZ with Corners First.
 The result was a method that solved all corners after EOLine, then the permutation of all remaining edges [1, 2].
+The two initial ideas were:

+**Idea 1**

+1. EOLine on the bottom.
+2. Solve all corners.
+3. Solve the UF and UB edges.
+4. Permute the left and right side edges.

+**Idea 2**

+1. EOLine on the left.
+2. Solve two corners at the bottom left, avoiding having the FR or BR edges connected to the corners.
+3. Solve the two pairs at dFR and dBR.
+4. Solve the U layer corners.
+5. Permute the U and D edges.

 ![](img/MI2/Origin1.png)
 ![](img/MI2/Origin2.png)